Frigid West, warm East: Continent divided between clash of seasons

 A winter storm warning remained in effect on Wednesday afternoon across portions of eastern Wyoming, western South Dakota and the Nebraska Panhandle, where the departing storm system was bringing snow and strong winds.

-Much of northeast Wyoming was previously under a blizzard warning for snowfall of 6 to 12 inches, winds gusting up to 65 mph and visibility below a quarter-mile at times.
+Much of northeast Wyoming was previously under a blizzard warning for snowfall of six to 12 inches, winds gusting up to 65 mph and visibility below a quarter-mile at times.

 “Extremely dangerous or impossible travel conditions due to icy, snow-packed roads and whiteout conditions in heavy snow and blowing snow,” wrote the National Weather Service in Cheyenne, Wyo.
 “Avoid unnecessary travel!”